yoannMoreau/gfsDownload/README.md

 python eraInterimDownload.py -c 168 -i 2013-11-08 -e 2013-12-09 -E xmin,ymax,xmax,ymin -t 00,06,12,18'
 <br><br>
 <b>--Step <EraInterim Time> (default 0)' </b><br>
 The step of modeling.
+If step 0 is chosen, then only analysed fields, which are produced for 0000, 0600, 1200 and 1800 UTC, are available.
+If step 3, 6, 9 or 12 is selected then only forecast fields which are produced from forecasts beginning at 0000 and 1200 UTC, are available.
 Some parameters are not possible within some of the possibilities.
 Check the documentation for more information. default is 0.
 A list is possible for that parameter